 Starring Robert DeNiro and Jean Reno, Ronin is an action packed thriller with car chases through Paris and Nice.
 The film creates a sense of reality that heightens the sense of drama for the viewer because, rather than choosing a single viewpoint for the camera, award winning director, John Frankenheimer, includes multiple viewpoints, close-ups and angles from both inside and outside the cars.
 The BMW vs Peugeot scene below is packed full of precision driving down narrow streets and tunnels full of other cars and pedestrians.
 There are multiple car stunts with crashes and explosions as they weave through oncoming traffic and one of the vehicles falls off a bridge at the end.
 This would be impressive enough, but when you include the fact that camera cars followed at equally high speeds to capture the footage, it clinches the number one spot in our movie car stunt round-up.

 We hope you’ve enjoyed our choices and have time to appreciate the video from Ronin, below.
-Of course don’t try any of the above at home, but if you have put your car through an accidental “stunt” recently and need a scratch, dent or alloy repair, then please fill out the form on the right and one of the ChipsAway specialists will be in touch for a free no obligation quote.
+Of course don’t try any of the above at home, but if you have put your car through an accidental “stunt” recently and need a scratch, dent or alloy repair, then please complete our online form for a free no obligation quote.